dbbring/nostradamus/shared/README.md

 ## Sector Model
 The Sector model is completely segrated from the rest of the models.
 It merely holds information about each sector in the S and P, and its daily performance.
 It also contains daily information on the VIX as well as the Dow, and Nasdaq.

+## News Event Model
+The News event model holds a list of news articles that could be found from Finviz and TD Ameritrade.
+Although Nostradamus spefically kicks out tickers with a new article within the last 3 days, its helpful to know what previous articles were and how often the company releases news.